Parrish Art Museum, Water Mill, New York

 Rizzoli Electa | Hardcover | 224 pages | $55 US

 Roy before he was Lichtenstein: the path to becoming a Pop Art titan began with Lichtenstein’s cycling through a provocative range of visual culture, from fairy tales and children’s and folk art to mythic forms of Americana, such as cowboys and Disney.
 This catalogue, with new scholarship by leading experts in the field, provides a new understanding of Lichtenstein’s influential techniques of appropriation and offers the opportunity to more fully assess the artistic and cultural dynamism of postwar America.

 Roy Lichtenstein: History in the Making, 1948–1960 is co-curated by Elizabeth Finch, chief curator of the Colby College Museum of Art, and Marshall N. Price, Haemisegger Curator of Modern and Contemporary Art at the Nasher Museum of Art at Duke University.
-Support for this exhibition and its national tour is provided by the Roy Lichtenstein Foundation.
+Support for this exhibition and its national tour is provided by the Roy Lichtenstein Foundation and the National Endowment for the Arts.
 Additional catalogue support is provided by the Wyeth Foundation for American Art.

 At the Colby Museum, this exhibition and catalogue are generously supported by the Edward H. Turner Art Exhibition Fund, Ellerton and Edith Jette Fund for Art Conservation, Everett and Florence Turner Exhibition Fund, Hanzer Art Fund, The Jane L. Stradley Foundation Endowed Visual Arts Initiative, Joseph Coburn Smith Art Exhibition Fund, and Mirken Family Publications Fund.